 Birth of Ganesh

 According to Shiva Purana, Shub and Labh are two sons of Lord Ganesha.
-Shubh and Labh are personifications of auspiciousness and profit respectively.
-Shubh was the son of Goddess Riddhi and Labh was the son of Goddess Siddhi.
-Ganesh Chaturthi or Vināyaka chaturthī and Ganesh Jayanti (Lord Ganesha’s birthday) are celebrated in the month of August or September and January or February respectively in honor of the elephant-headed God – Lord Ganesha.
+Shubh and Labh are personifications of auspiciousness and profit, respectively.
+Shubh was the son of Goddess Riddhi, and Labh was the son of Goddess Siddhi.
+Ganesh Chaturthi or Vināyaka chaturthī and Ganesh Jayanti (Lord Ganesha’s birthday) are celebrated in August or September and January or February respectively in honor of the elephant-headed God – Lord Ganesha.

 Lord Ganesha is portrayed as one having a human body with an elephant head.
 He is often displayed dancing, playing and sitting down, or engaging in a range of contemporary situations.
 All the sacred symbols of Ganesha are interpreted in many ways.
 Some of them are described below.

 Lord Ganesha is usually portrayed wearing red and yellow clothes where red signifies the shakti and material reality and yellow symbolizes purity, peace, and truthfulness.

 Elephants are known for their wisdom and effortlessness.
 The larger head of an elephant signifies prosperity and power.
 An elephant neither walks around obstacles nor can any obstacles stop.
 It removes the obstacles and walks ahead.

 In most of the paintings, the Lord is depicted with a large belly.
 The large belly of the lord Symbolizes generosity and complete acceptance.

 The wide mouth of Ganesha represents that one must spend less time talking and utilizing one’s energies for thinking or doing.
 Large ears signify listening skills.